SLU-foodsystems/CIBUSmod/README.md

 <img src="docs/figs/logo.png" height="100px">

-CIBUSmod is a food systems model currently under development at the Department of Energy and Technology, Swdish University of Agricultural Sciences (SLU) within the MISTRA Food Futures Programme.
+CIBUSmod is a food systems model currently under development at the Department of Energy and Technology, [Swedish University of Agricultural Sciences (SLU)](https://www.slu.se/en/) within the [MISTRA Food Futures Programme](https://mistrafoodfutures.se/).

 Check out [this notebook](https://github.com/SLU-foodsystems/CIBUSmod/blob/main/notebooks/run_scn.ipynb) for an example run of the model and some outputs.
 This reflects the model in it's current state and will be continuosly updated as the work progresses.

 # Installing and running CIBUSmod (Windows)
-Open a new `Comman Prompt` and run the following commands.
-This will download the CIBUSmod code, create a new virtual environment and install the python packages needed to run the model.
+Open a new `Comman Prompt` and run the commands below.
+This will download the CIBUSmod code, create and activate a new virtual environment, install all python packages needed to run the model, and finally start jupyter notebook.

 ```
 cd <directory to place CIBUSmod>